tokenly/api-docs/sources/xwallet/includes/address/_03-destroyAddress.md

-Remove a bitcoin address managed by this client.
+Removes a bitcoin address that is managed by this client.

 ### HTTP Request